abajwa-hw/security-workshops/Setup-ranger-23.md

 ---------

-- Solr audit and other configs.
-No change needed:
+- Solr audit and other configs:
+- Set the Solr url to http://<your solr host fqdn>:6083/solr/ranger_audits
+- Set the audit source to solr
 ![Image](../master/screenshots/23-rangersetup-4.png?raw=true)

 ---------